zachdillard/Kush/README.md

-# Systems_Programming
+# Kush
-Simple command line interpreter.
+The Kennesaw User Shell is a simple command line interpeter that has five commands.
+## exit
+  cat
+  cp
+  ls
+  grep